 Welcome to Our Lady of Fatima Catholic School.
 We are a private, parochial school located in Benton, Arkansas.
-Our school offers a quality, academic program for grades K-8.
+Our school offers a quality, academic program for Pre-K through Grade 8.

 “Let us always meet each other with a smile, for the smile is the beginning of love”